trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 {% include image.html file="card.jpg" max-width="400" %}

-As mentioned on the card you can hold down the 2 button on OnlyKey for 5+ seconds and OnlyKey will type out your slot labels which may look something like this:
+Also, as mentioned on the card you can hold down the 2 button on OnlyKey for 5+ seconds and OnlyKey will type out your slot labels which may look something like this:

 1a Google<br>
 2a Bank<br>